-Complete your Addiction Studies, Associate in Applied Science (AAS).
+Complete your Addiction Studies, Associate in Applied Science-Transfer (AAS-T).
 This program competencies can be attained through an extensive array of educational courses offered.
 The program contains classes suggested to begin internships in chemical dependency agencies in the public and private sectors and fulfill chemical dependency professional status in accordance with current certification requirements.
 Course content includes counseling, case management, psychology, sociology, ethics, law, and physiology as well as internships in a variety of work environments.
 Students are encouraged to begin the program in either fall or winter quarter.
+The AAS-T option may improve the transferability of Associate in Applied Science (AAS) degrees to some four-year programs.

-Program Length: 6 Quarters Program Code: SAAASAPT
+Program Length: 6 Quarters Program Code: SAAASAAS